dlang/dmd/test/README.md

                          Optionally a MODEL suffix can used for further filtering, e.g. win32 win64 linux32 linux64 osx32 osx64 freebsd32 freebsd64

+    BROKEN:              the test is broken. failure won't cause test suite to fail.

 Makefile Environment variables
 ------------------------------